lrazovic/decode-git-object/README.md

 # decode-git-object

-A small utility that decodes a Git object, mainly useful for forensics, recovery, and CTF challenges.
+A small utility that decodes git objects, mainly useful for forensics, recovery, and CTF challenges.

 ## How to use